 As stated in the E&S Policy, the Project will provide a grievance mechanism for all workers and inform the workers of the grievance mechanism at the time of recruitment and make it easily accessible to them.
 The Project will also ensure that contracted workers have access to a grievance mechanism.
-In cases where the third party is not able to provide a grievance mechanism to serve workers engaged by the third party.
+In cases where the third party is not able to provide a grievance mechanism the Project will extend its own grievance mechanism to serve workers engaged by the third party.